-If you’re one of those people who are into local experiences and want to see the local way of life – at least in the Kumaon region in Uttarakhand – Kot Naikana is the place to be, and that’s why I suggest you stay there for a night during your one-week road trip to Munsiyari.
+If you’re one of those people who are into local experiences and want to see the local way of life – at least in the Kumaon region in Uttarakhand – Kot Naikana, in Village Naikana, Jageshwar, is the place to be, and that’s why I suggest you stay there for a night during your one-week road trip to Munsiyari.

 Kot Naikana is an old Kumaoni house furbished with new-age comfort, located in the middle of a small village.
-To make the experience more local, the daily activities at Kot Naikana includes a village tour, a jungle trek and a lunch in one of the village houses.
+To make the experience more local, the daily activities at Kot Naikana include a village tour, a jungle trek, and lunch in one of the village houses.

-Read more about the place here: Getting Local Village Experience In Uttarakhand, or watch the video:
+Read more about the place here: Village Experience In Uttarakhand.